MicrosoftDocs/dynamics-365-fraud-protection/content/scorecard.md

 - **MID classification** – Show all program merchant IDs (MIDs) and/or standard MIDs.
 - **Assessment type** – Show the assessments that were made in the Evaluate or Protect experience.
 - **Merchant decision** – Show approval and/or rejection decisions that were the result of your settings in Dynamics 365 Fraud Protection.
-- **Current purchase status** – Show the latest status of the purchase.
+- **Merchant final decision** – Show the latest status of the purchase.
-- **User country** – Show one, multiple, or all countries or regions.
-- **Product category** – Show one, multiple, or all product categories.
 - **Transaction date** – Show transaction data by date.
 You can select dates in the calendar, enter them manually, or select ranges of dates.

 To clear previous selections, hover over the category name, and then select the Clear selections icon (the eraser symbol).
 Note that one value must be selected for the **Aggregation level** option.